-I was asked to direct a music video for the australian pop group The Potbelleez.
-I also wrote, storyboarded, puppeteered and helped with producing the clip with Ben Falk of Asylum Films.
+In 2011 I directed a music video for the Australian pop group The Potbelleez.
+I also wrote, storyboarded, puppeteered and helped with producing the clip with Ben Falk of Odelay Films.

 Music video I directed, edited and welded for my friend’s band.
 Starring Mina Dutton as the sexbot.